Bottle It In: Recording

 The album was recorded with various producers in numerous studios and cities across the United States in between Vile's touring schedule.
 Vile recounted: "I'd go into the studio straight from tour for a day or so, sometimes by myself, sometimes with a band.
 Go on trips in between or combine different things, like tour into the studio, into meeting my family, into travelling across the country and back into the studio.
 Combining all things, not compartmentalising as much, keeping it all like everyday life."

 Critical reception

-According to review aggregator Metacritic, Bottle It In has received an average score of 78 based on reviews from 24 critics, indicating "generally favorable reviews".
+According to review aggregator Metacritic, Bottle It In has received an average score of 78 out of 100 based on reviews from 24 critics, indicating "generally favorable reviews".
 Sam Sodomsky of Pitchfork deemed the highlight of the album to be second single "Bassackwards", which he called "10 minutes of warped, psychedelic folk-rock, like a long sigh in the face of existential dread".
 Sodomsky noted that the album has a loose structure with "more accessible tracks up front and a meditative, somewhat indulgent back-half", and summarized that the album feels like Vile is lost in an "in-between moment".